 Roblox offers developers many ways to make their games immersive and dynamic.
 One of these ways is through the use of audio, which players can add to their places as background music, narration, sound effects and more!

-Note: All audio uploaded to Roblox must meet our Roblox Community Rules.
+Note: All audio uploaded to Roblox must meet our Roblox Community Standards.

 What Format Can I Upload in?

 Players can upload mp3s or OGG files.
 Please be aware that attempting to upload in any other format runs the risk of error where the file will not function properly.

 How to Upload